|Brewery From Which Most Of The Beer Produced Can Not Be Defined As Cask Conditioned Ale|

 |Phone||Landline: 01780 752186|

-Brewery opened in 1825 and taken over by Melbourne Brothers in 1869, brewing ceased in 1974 during a take over by Samuel Smiths.
-Converted into a brewing museum, it started brewing fruit flavoured bottled beers in the summer of 1998.
+Brewery opened in 1825 and was taken over by Melbourne Brothers in 1869, brewing ceased in 1974 during a takeover by Samuel Smiths.
+Converted into a brewing museum, it started brewing fruit-flavoured bottled beers in Summer 1998.
 All beers are pasteurised and therefore don't fit the category of real ale.

 We do not maintain a list of beers brewed by each brewery.
 There may be a list on the brewery's own website.
 A crowd-sourced beer list is also available on the Untappd page for this brewery.
 For historical information, we suggest you also visit the brewery page on the unfortunately no longer updated Beermad.

 The information contained above was believed to be correct at the date indicated.
 However we accept no responsibility for any false, misleading or inaccurate information within this site.
 We are not Melbourn Brothers Brewery and have no connection with them.
 This is not their official web site.
 If you believe any of the above information to be wrong, then let us at www.quaffale.org.uk know by contacting us.

 All Trademarks and logos are recognized as the property of their owners.